Remote state preparation by multiple observers using a single copy of a two-qubit entangled state: Sequential RSP with Werner state

-which decreases as the mixedness of the initial state increases, therefore it becomes higher than the classical fidelity bound for the lesser number of eligible Bobs in the sequence from the analogy of the previous discussion.
+according to Eq.(\ref{psi50}) or Eq.(\ref{psi_perp50}) which decreases as the mixedness of the initial state increases, therefore it becomes higher than the classical fidelity bound for the lesser number of eligible Bobs in the sequence from the analogy of the previous discussion.
+The action of each sequential Bob remains uniform throughout the sharing of RSP-protocol which continues till the last Bob in a given sequence achieves the non-classical advantage by comparing with the optimal classical strategy proposed by us.
 Note that, RSP-protocol for the non-equatorial circles of the Bloch sphere can achieve the success of less than 50\% in case of Werner state as the initial state.
 As a consequence, we generally summarize that, no more than 6 Bobs can share the task of RSP with an Alice when the Werner state is shared at the beginning and the optimum number of Bobs changes inversely with the mixedness of the Werner state. \end{proof}

 \end{appendices}